Ways to Use HealthKit and Google Fit in Health and Fitness Apps

 - Isolated storage when a certain application blocks access to its data in Google Fit app.

-All data is being stored in the cloud storage.
+All data is being stored in cloud storage.

 Obviously, it's easier for people to perceive information visually, and therefore UI/UX always plays a major role.
 So, both the Health program from Apple and Google Fit app made their best to create beautiful interfaces.

-Users can view the information they need on one single screen, pursuant to the specified parameters: for example, within a certain time interval.
-Besides, the system prompts which devices and fitness apps for iPhone can interact with HealthKit.
+Users can view the information they need in one single screen, pursuant to the specified parameters: for example, within a certain time interval.
+Besides, the system prompts which devices and fitness apps for the iPhone can interact with HealthKit.

 The design of the Google Fit app interface is quite intuitive and clear, but it is not perfect.
 Among other things, it forces the user to constantly swipe the screens to get those or other health or fitness data.
 Agree, this is not too user-friendly.